26 Best Brisbane Lookouts - In and Around the City

 Sir Thomas Gaffney Lookout

-This lookout is located in the Chapel Hill area of Brisbane within Green Hill Reservoir Park.
+This lookout is located in the Chapel Hill part of Brisbane within Green Hill Reservoir Park.
 The Sir Thomas Gaffney Lookout offers panoramic views of the area surrounding the park and the Brisbane skyline.
-It is an especially awesome spot to visit to watch the sunrise or sunset over the cityscape.
+It is an awesome spot to visit to watch the sunrise or sunset over the city.

-After visiting the lookout and taking lots of pictures, be sure to explore the park too.
-It is a peaceful park to wander around, and there are multiple great spots to enjoy a picnic.
-The park is also completely dog-friendly, so you can enjoy the park and its views with your pup.
+After visiting the lookout and taking lots of pictures, be sure to explore the park, too.
+It is a peaceful park to wander around, and you can have a picnic here or bring your pup to the dog-friendly area if visiting with your best friend.

 Francis Lookout

-The Francis Lookout is one of the best lookouts near Brisbane and is located in the Corinda neighbourhood.
+The Francis Lookout is one of the best lookouts near Brisbane and is in the Corinda neighbourhood.
 This lookout is a little different as it is found within a cemetery.
-The cemetery is a heritage-listed site and was used for burials between 1860 and 1970.
+The cemetery is a heritage-listed site and was used for burials between the 1860s and 1960s.

 The lookout here offers terrific views of Brisbane and Mt Coot-Tha.
-What's great about this location, along with the stunning views, is that it is not a super well-known spot.
-Therefore, you will get to enjoy the views without the crowds found at some other lookout locations.
+What's great about this location is that it is not a super well-known spot.
+Therefore, you will get to enjoy the views without the crowds found at some of the other lookout locations.

 Tamborine Rainforest Skywalk